zengin/microsoft-graph-docs/api-reference/v1.0/api/educationuser-delta.md

 If successful, this method returns a `200 OK` response code and an [educationUser](../resources/educationuser.md) collection object in the response body.

+> [!IMPORTANT]
+> educationUser deltas do not include deleted users.

 ## Example